Security Threats, Productivity Top Reasons for Social Media Bans

 A new survey released by software provider MySammy LLC explores the sentiments of human resource professionals on the topic of social media.
 Results show interesting concerns regarding threats from social media, corporate policies and impact on recruitment and effects on productivity.

 While 76 percent expressed concern that employees are using social media to harm their reputation, only 38 percent block access at work to social media websites.
-And of the ones that aren’t blocking access, 66 percent aren’t even monitoring the time employees spend on them either.
+And of the ones who aren’t blocking access, 66 percent aren’t even monitoring the time employees spend on them either.

 Surprisingly, if employees use social media on behalf of a company, only 57 percent consider that information company property.